crajcan/the_rust_programming_language/notes.md

 #### Listening for a Connection

 _Hypertext Transfer Protocol_(HTTP), and _Transmission Control Protocol_(TCP).
 Both are _request-response_ protocols.
 The client initiates a request and a server listens and responds.
-TCP describes the details fo how infomration gets from one server to another.
+TCP describes the details of how infomration gets from one server to another.
 HTTP defines the contents of the requests and responses.
 HTTP doesn't require TCP but it is almost always used with TCP.

 ```
     let listener = TcpListener::bind("127.0.0.1:7878").unwrap();